Atlas parses the MongoDB database logs to collect a list of authentication requests made against your clusters through

 If a cluster experiences an activity spike and generates an extremely large quantity of log messages, Atlas may stop collecting and storing new logs for a period of time.

-Log analysis rate limits apply only to the Performance Advisor UI, the Query Profiler UI, and the Access Tracking UI.
+Log analysis rate limits apply only to the Performance Advisor UI, the Query Profiler UI, the Access Tracking UI, and the Atlas Search Query Analytics UI.
 Downloadable log files are always complete.

 If authentication requests occur during a period when logs are not collected, they will not appear in the database access history.